alexle/alexle.github.com/posts/move-to-github.markdown

 In an earlier [post][1], I expressed my desire to write more.
 While Blogger was a good platform to start on, it wasn't conducive to my work flow nor management of the site.
 After much research, I settled on using [Chisel][4], a static site generator that is only **104 lines** of python.

 [Static site generators][3] are simply programs that generate an HTML website as an output.
-They usually use template languages that process content information into flat, HTML pages that can be served through any web server.
+They usually use template languages that process content into flat, HTML pages that can be served through any web server.
 As an added bonus, static site generators follow rule #29 of The Pragmatic Programmer, "Write code that writes code", which is very cool.

 Here are some reasons why server-side content management systems like WordPress, Tumblr, and Blogger didn't work for me: